SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Last, but not least, you can also use a local "LLM Runtime", which executes the LLM on your local PC.
 In this case, you have to supply a file path pointing to the model file in *GGUF* format.

-Please note, that "GPT4All" and "LLM Runtime" require a very powerful system and will also use a lot of resources on your GPU.
+Please note, that "Ollama", "GPT4All" and "LLM Runtime" require a very powerful system and will also use a lot of resources on your GPU.
 So this will be no option in most cases (at least for the time being), especially when running it side by side to a running simulator.

 It is very important to choose the right LLM (aka large language model) for your coach.
 For "OpenAI", I recommend using "GPT 3.5 turbo".
 It is cheap (a typical conversation lasting around 30 minutes will cost not more than 2 cents), and it has very extensive knowledge about racing.
 Future extensions to the Driving Coach, especially telemetry data integration, might utilize the extended capabilities of "GPT 4", though.
 "GPT4All" provide a variety of different models from different sources.
 Therefore you will have to conduct some experiments, which model works best for you.